JSBmanD/docs/pages/deep-linked-ads/facebook-dynamic-ads.md

 1. Select the targeting, bid, budget and placements that you'd like.
 1. Select your desired ad format and launch your campaign.
 The Branch deep linked feed will be automatically set up in your Facebook product catalogue ads.

+[block:callout]
+{
+  "type": "note",
-!!! note "Driving Installs with Dynamic Ads"
-	By default, Facebook sends customers without the app to your mobile website.
+  "title": "Driving Installs with Dynamic Ads", "body": "By default, Facebook sends customers without the app to your mobile website.
 To drive installs, you can send customers without your app the app store by adding a `web_should_fallback` column to your Feed Source and setting each row to `false`.
 Then, after you've created your campaign, edit the ad within your ad set.
-Under "Creative," set your "App link destination" to "Deep link, app store backup."
+Under "Creative," set your "App link destination" to "Deep link, app store backup.""
+}
+[/block]

 ### View Your Data